DeploySentinel/cypress-quarantine/README.md

 ## Installation

-Install the Playwright reporter into your Playwright project.
+Install the Cypress plugin into your Cypress project.

 ```sh
 npm install -D @deploysentinel/cypress-quarantine